 In any case, Santiago is recognized as a name of its own today, and the New Testament book known as James in English goes according to the name of Santiago.
 That same book is known today as Jacques in French and Jakobus in German, making the etymological link to the Old Testament name more clear.

-So while it can be said (depending on which theory you believe) that Diego and be translated to English as James, it can also be seen as the equivalent of Jacob, Jake and Jim.
-And in reverse, James can be translated not only as Diego, but also as Iago, Jacobo and Santiago.
+So while it can be said (depending on which theory you believe) that Diego can be translated to English as James, it can also be seen as the equivalent of Jacob, Jake and Jim.
+And in reverse, James can be translated to Spanish not only as Diego, but also as Iago, Jacobo and Santiago.

 Also, these days it isn't unusual for the Spanish name Jaime to be used as a translation of James.
 Jaime is a name of Iberian origin that various sources indicate is connected with James, although its etymology is unclear.